Atletico shoot for football future in cricket-mad Pakistan

 The national squad boasted a top 10 place in Asian football until the 1970s.
 The sport remains widely watched by middle-class Pakistanis, and football video games like the FIFA franchise are as popular as ever.

-"At the moment they asked us about coming here we were a little bit scared because all the news coming from Pakistan to Spain (is) not good news," said coach Daniel Limones.
+“They asked us about coming here.
+We were a little bit scared because all the news coming from Pakistan to Spain (is) not good news,” said coach Daniel Limones.“But things changed when he landed in Pakistan,” he added.

 “We are not looking for players for Atletico Madrid because we know that this is going to be very difficult...
 Our target is to improve the football here,” coach Javier Visea told AFP.